-Doug has been nominated eleven times for a Gemini Award for Best Sound in a TV Variety Program, and won Geminis in 2003 and 2010 for his mix of the Juno Awards.
-He also won The Canadian Screen Award in the same category in 2014 and was nominated again in 2015 and twice in 2017.
-He has received platinum albums for engineering Blue Rodeo’s ‘Diamond Mine’ and ‘Five Days in July'; and ‘Bargainville’ for Moxy Fruvous.
+Doug has been nominated thirteen times for a Gemini Award for Best Sound in a TV Variety Program, and won Geminis in 2003 and 2010 for his mix of the Juno Awards.
+He also been nominated for The Canadian Screen Award in the same category eight times and has won three times.
+He has received platinum albums for engineering Blue Rodeo’s ‘Diamond Mine’ and ‘Five Days in July’; and ‘Bargainville’ for Moxy Fruvous.
 “Stevie Ray Vaughan and Albert King In Session”, engineered by Doug, won the W.C.
 Handy Award from the Blues Foundation for Best Blues Album of 2000.
 He also won an ADISQ award (Quebec Juno) for his mix of a Richard Seguin concert television special for MusicPlus.

-Doug has been a member of the Audio Engineering Society since 1974.
-He is currently the Director of the Audio Production Program at The Harris Institute in Toronto, where he teaches one afternoon per week.
+Doug has been a member of the Audio Engineering Society since 1974 and was awarded an AES Fellowship in 2020.
+He is currently the Director of the Audio Production Program at The Harris Institute in Toronto, where he teaches part-time.
 Doug has also done guest lectures on remote recording at Harris’ sister school, the University of West Scotland, as well as Fanshawe College in London, Ryerson University, The Ontario Institute of Audio Recording Technology (OIART) and the Recording Academy of Canada.

 When not on location, Doug enjoys listening to Ry Cooder and Tom Waits, watching movies, reading, and watching baseball.
 He also plays bass for “It Ain’t Pretty”, a roots music band that his wife thinks should be named “The Grateful Alive”.